-Matt Kozusko came to Ursinus in 2003.
-He teaches primarily Shakespeare and early modern drama and is an active member of the CIE faculty.
-With two decades of experience performing Shakespeare in the U.S. and the U.K., he offers courses combining interests in performance, rhetoric, and theory, while seeking to connect early modern storytelling with contemporary analogues.
+Matt Kozusko teaches primarily Shakespeare and early modern drama and is an active member of the CIE faculty.
+With two decades of experience performing Shakespeare in the U.S. and the U.K., his courses combine interests in performance, rhetoric, and theory, and seek to connect early modern storytelling with contemporary analogues.

-He writes mostly about the cultural function and status of Shakespeare in contemporary popular culture.
+He writes mostly about theater history and about the cultural function and status of Shakespeare in contemporary popular culture.
 Recent publications include articles in Shakespeare Survey, Early Theatre, Shakespeare Bulletin, Borrowers & Lenders, and several essay collections.
-He is co-editor of Thunder at a Playhouse (Susquehanna UP), and editor of The Two Gentlemen of Verona (New Kittredge Shakespeare, 2014).
+He is co-editor of Thunder at a Playhouse (Susquehanna UP), and editor of The Two Gentlemen of Verona (New Kittredge Shakespeare).
 His current project is a book about Shakespeare as a redemptive or rehabilitative space in contemporary popular entertainment and imagination.
 He is editor of the book series Shakespeare and the Stage (FDUP) and co-general editor for Borrowers & Lenders: the Journal of Shakespeare and Appropriation.

 - B.A., University of Texas

 ENGL 230 Tale/Play/Epic

 ENGL 315 Epic Smackdown

 ENGL 320 Renaissance Tragedy